-How to Make Nettle Oil
+How to Make Nettle Oil Infusion

 How Does Nettle Oil Work?

-Nettle and nettle oil contain biologically active compounds that reduce inflammation, which may be responsible for its many healing properties.
-When taken orally, products or extracts made from nettle’s aerial parts may also help interfere with the body’s production of prostaglandin, as well as other inflammation-causing chemicals.
-12 Nettle also blocks the conversion of testosterone into DHT (male hormone) in your body, which can lead to hair loss in both men and women.13
+Nettle and nettle oil contain biologically active compounds that suppress inflammation, which may be responsible for its many healing properties.24 When taken orally, products or extracts made from nettle’s aerial parts may also help interfere with the body’s production of prostaglandin, as well as other inflammation-causing chemicals.25 Please remember to consult a qualified physician prior to using nettle or nettle oil, especially when taking it orally.

 Is Nettle Oil Safe?

 Yes, it is.
-However, if you suffer from any allergy or sensitivity to nettle or plants in the same family, it’s better if you avoid using nettle oil, whether topically or orally.14 It is also advisable to avoid using nettle oil at full strength, and instead to dilute it in a safe carrier oil, such as olive oil or coconut oil.
+However, if you suffer from any allergy or sensitivity to nettle or plants in the same family, it’s better if you avoid using nettle oil, whether topically or orally.26 It is also advisable to avoid using nettle oil at full strength, and instead to dilute it in a safe carrier oil, such as olive oil or coconut oil.

-on your arm.
+To ensure that you will not experience any allergic reaction to nettle oil, do a skin patch test before using the oil.
+It’s pretty basic: Just apply a drop of nettle oil on your arm.
 If any itchiness or reaction occurs, avoid using the oil.
 I do not recommend it for pregnant women and breastfeeding moms, as there are no studies that guarantee its safety for these conditions.

 Side Effects of Nettle Oil